abhriyaroy/RxLowpoly/README.md

 ## Installation

  Step 1.
-Add the JitPack repository to your project :
+Add JitPack to your project :

  Add it in your root build.gradle at the end of repositories: